 Now Is a Good Time to Start a Donor-Advised Fund

-DAFs have exploded in popularity, with total amounts contributed in 2015 reaching over $22 billion, more than double the amount in 2011.
+DAFs have exploded in popularity, with total amounts contributed in 2018 reaching over $37 billion according to the National Philanthropic Trust 2019 report.

 Advantages of Donor-Advised Funds

 DAFs have tax and non-tax advantages.
 They allow donors to manage the timing of their tax deduction on multi-year commitment.
 Since the DAF is housed in a public charity, you receive an immediate income tax deduction in the year you contribute.
 (Cash donations are deductible up to 60 percent of adjusted gross income and donations of appreciated assets are deductible up to 30 percent of AGI.)